alephium/www/src/content/news/zealy-quests-are-coming-d0f40dbb66f3/index.md

 ### How to join?

-Get to our Zealy community <a href="https://zealy.io/c/alephium" >here</a>.
+Get to our Zealy community [here](https://zealy.io/c/alephium).
 If you’re not subscribed already, create a Zealy account, it’s easy and fast!

 You will see that our quests are divided into categories, which will help you go through specific areas of Alephium’s ecosystem.